 - Place speakers around your workspace to play soft or upbeat music that makes the day go by much faster.

-- Make sure you have proper air circulation by opening a window, adding a fan, or installing a portable A/C.
+- Ensure you have proper air circulation by opening a window, adding a fan, or installing a portable A/C.

 Streamline your workspace